 The Saddle Peak National Park is located in the Diglipur county of Andaman and Nicobar Islands, India.
-Built-in 1979, you will love to explore this park that is adorned with beautiful vegetation, tropical forest, lush greeneries, peaks, rich biodiversity and much more.
-Here, you can enjoy a great nature exploration while introducing yourself with several unique animals and birds.
+Built-in 1979, you would love to explore this park that is adorned with beautiful vegetation, tropical forest, lush greeneries, mountain peaks, rich biodiversity and much more.
+Here, you can explore nature in its purest form, while introducing yourself to several unique, adorable animals and birds.

 The national park was established in the year 1979 and is spread in an area of 33 square kilometers.
 Situated at an altitude of 732 meters, the Saddle peak is the highest peak in the archipelago.
 Saddle Peak national park is known for many rare species of flora and fauna.

 A few popular ones among them are Andaman wild pig, Andaman horseshoe bat, Andaman hill myna, Himalayan palm civet, Whales, and Saltwater Crocodile.
 Talking about the species of flora - Albizia Procera, Scolopia Pusilla, Horsfieldia Irya, and Lannea Coromandelica are found here, in this national park.